arenaxr/arena-docs/content/schemas/index.md

 <img src="/assets/img/schemas/build-box-object-simple.png" width="100%"/>

-All ARENA objects have similar well-defined schemas, and these are the basis for the over-the-wire message format shown below.
+All ARENA objects have similar well-defined JSON schemas, and these are the basis for the over-the-wire JSON message format shown below.
 This is the message format transmitted over the PubSub to create/update/delete objects.

 ```json
 {